vuejs/eslint-plugin-vue/docs/rules/no-invalid-v-bind.md

 ## 📖 Rule Details

-This rule reports `v-bind` directives if the following cases:
+This rule reports `v-bind` directives in the following cases:

 - The directive does not have that attribute value.
 E.g. `<div v-bind:aaa></div>`
 - The directive has invalid modifiers.
 E.g. `<div v-bind:aaa.bbb="ccc"></div>`